Roxalis/roxalis.github.io/_posts/2019-01-20-Recessions.md

 |CPI|0.47|0.50|1.62|1.47|0.78|0.71|0.38|
 |CP|0.97|1.91|3.23|0.85|1.50|1.46|3.03|

-Currently real GDP growth is at 4.2 %, unemployment is 3.9 %, inflation 0.31 %, and corporate profits are at 3.34 % growth.
+Real GDP growth is at 4.2%, unemployment is 3.9%, inflation 0.31%, and corporate profits are at 3.34% growth.

 ## Treasury yields between 1958 and 2018

-### The Invers Yield Curve
+### The Inverse Yield Curve

 "The slope of the yield curve is one of the most powerful predictors of future economic growth, inflation, and recessions.
 One measure of the yield curve slope (i.e. the difference between 10-year Treasury bond rate and the 3-month Treasury bond rate) is included in the Financial Stress Index published by the St. Louis Fed.